 CHOP's online symptom checker can help you make informed decisions about what level of medical care your child may need, if any, and steps you can take to relieve symptoms at home.
 If your child has medical risk factors such as a weakened immune system or surgery in last 7 days, please contact their specialist.

 CHOP Urgent Care, Abington, offers fast and convenient after-hours care for children and adolescents who have an illness or minor injury that needs to be seen right away when their doctor isn't available.
 Board-certified CHOP pediatricians and specially trained pediatric nurses evaluate and treat patients with sports injuries, minor cuts and scrapes, stomach bugs, cold and flu symptoms, as well as mild allergic reactions and many other conditions.

 CHOP Urgent Care, Abington is located inside our state-of-the-art Specialty Care facility at 1840 Susquehanna Road.
-Our Urgent Care Center includes on-site X-ray and rapid results lab services, with imaging read by pediatric radiologists, to allow for quick diagnosis and treatment.
+Our Urgent Care Center includes on-site X-ray, with imaging read by pediatric radiologists, to allow for quick diagnosis and treatment.
 Learn more about how to determine the best place to seek care when your child is sick or injured.

 Services Available at Urgent Care